fosterdouglas/1000-daily-game-designs/games/_posts/2015-08-10-222-random-card-draws-in-digital-games.md

 If the levels are a bit too inconsistent to allow for that (maybe for example you don’t always start with 3 cards), then a reshuffle mechanic could be introduced.
 Maybe within the first round of the game, the player can use a button (maybe L1 on the PS4) to discard and deal themselves 3 new cards.

-I may not even have even thought to end the level and restart if I had either of these options available.
+I may not have even thought to end the level and restart if I had either of these options available.
 That said, I certainly realize that the majority of players aren’t going to think about this or bother doing it, and will just play the game the way it was designed. ;)

 [ Today I Was Playing: ***Dragon Age II*** and ***Persona 4: Golden*** ]